Lanchester's laws: Relation to the salvo combat model

 Lanchester's equations are related to the more recent salvo combat model equations, with two main differences.

 First, Lanchester's original equations form a continuous time model, whereas the basic salvo equations form a discrete time model.
 In a gun battle, bullets or shells are typically fired in large quantities.
 Each round has a relatively low chance of hitting its target, and does a relatively small amount of damage.
 Therefore, Lanchester's equations model gunfire as a stream of firepower that continuously weakens the enemy force over time.

 By comparison, cruise missiles typically are fired in relatively small quantities.
 Each one has a high probability of hitting its target, and carries a relatively powerful warhead.
 Therefore, it makes more sense to model them as a discrete pulse (or salvo) of firepower in a discrete time model.

 Second, Lanchester's equations include only offensive firepower, whereas the salvo equations also include defensive firepower.
 Given their small size and large number, it is not practical to intercept bullets and shells in a gun battle.
 By comparison, cruise missiles can be intercepted (shot down) by surface-to-air missiles and anti-aircraft guns.
-So it is important to include such active defenses in a missile combat model.
+Therefore, missile combat models include those active defenses.

 Lanchester's law in use

 Lanchester's laws have been used to model historical battles for research purposes.
-Examples include Pickett's Charge of Confederate infantry against Union infantry during the 1863 Battle of Gettysburg, and the 1940 Battle of Britain between the British and German air forces.
+Examples include Pickett's Charge of Confederate infantry against Union infantry during the 1863 Battle of Gettysburg, the 1940 Battle of Britain between the British and German air forces, and the Battle of Kursk.

 In modern warfare, to take into account that to some extent both linear and the square apply often, an exponent of 1.5 is used.
+Lanchester's laws have also been used to model guerrilla warfare.
+The laws have also been applied to repeat battles with a range of inter-battle reinforcement strategies.

 Attempts have been made to apply Lanchester's laws to conflicts between animal groups.
-Examples include tests with chimpanzees and fire ants.
-The chimpanzee application was relatively successful; the fire ant application did not confirm that the square law applied.
+Examples include tests with chimpanzees and ants.
+The chimpanzee application was relatively successful.
+A study of Australian meat ants and Argentine ants confirmed the square law, but a study of fire ants did not confirm the square law.